saikatdutta/NME-VFI/README.md

 four input frames to estimate an automatically adaptable pixel-wise non-linear motion model to interpolate the frames.
 - We propose a parameter and runtime-efficient 3D CNN named `GridNet-3D` to aggregate multi-scale features efficiently.
-Our `GridNet-3D` has only 2.25 M parameters.
+Our `GridNet-3D` has only 2.44 M parameters which performs better than `UNet-3D` with 42.06 M parameters.

 ## Requirements